Skip to Content

 If your kids want to feel fancy, book an afternoon tea.
 You can drink tea from a pretty China pot, and often champagne if you’re feeling splurgy.
 Kids can drink tea if they wish, but Teen Traveler prefers hot chocolate, usually in an equally pretty China cup.

-the tea tower at st.ermins hotel includes small sandwiches, fancy cookies and bite-size pastries
+The tea tower at st. Ermins hotel includes small sandwiches, fancy cookies and bite-size pastries

 You’ll get a tiered tower of tea sandwiches, pastries and cookies— sometimes kids get their own tea menu— but not always.
 A good tea ends with a plate of warm scones with clotted cream and jam.
 Save room for these; clotted cream is one of England’s greatest inventions.

-the kids afternoon tea at st. ermins has a garden theme. the small wooden crate includes small sandwiches, chocolate cake and a cookie kids can decorate.
+The kids afternoon tea at st. Ermins has a garden theme.
+The small wooden crate includes small sandwiches, chocolate cake and a cookie kids can decorate.

 You can read about the wonderful afternoon tea we had at St. Ermin’s Hotel.
 Many other hotels and cafés do an afternoon tea as does Fortnum & Mason, in its Jubilee Tea Room.
 We really wanted to book a Fortnum tea but didn’t get to it.
 It’s one of the pricier ones but based on our experience with the store’s tea and pastries, it’s sure to be amazingly good.